T3X3K/moodleScraper/README.md

 ```bash
 while true; do ./out && break; done
 ```
-where out is a bash file where I've written a command
+where out is a bash file where I've written the command
 ```bash
 python3 moodleScraper.py <username> <password> <course_link> <path>
 ```